NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 LENGTH:

-The T5 driveshaft is almost the same length as a 1975-1978 Zcar driveshaft, but the T5 transmission is a couple of inches longer.
+The T5 driveshaft is a couple of inces longer than a stock 1975-1978 Zcar driveshaft.
 This means if you use a Nissan T5 trans and T5 driveshaft in a first generation Z the driveshaft will be too long by about 2-3 inches.
 The solution is to have a custom driveshaft made or have the stock one shortened.
 Most driveshaft shops can fabricate one if you tell them what you want, about $300.
 A cheaper solution for us budget ZCAR people is to have the stock one shortened and rewelded, about $100.
 This gets tricky because driveshafts should be shortened only at the ends for balance reasons.
 And for some reason Nissan T5 driveshafts neck down to smaller diameters right at the flanges.
 This means that after cutting, the yoke and flange ends are too small to weld up to the center tube.

 z